 Real Property Ownership Disputes

 The foundation of John (J.R.)
 Richards practice is real estate and notably title and escrow disputes.
-Not only did J.R. receive a certificate of specialization in real estate law, but the formative years of his practice were based on title disputes.
+Not only did J.R. receive a certificate of specialization in real estate law from Golden Gate University, but the formative years of his practice were based on title disputes.

 While it is typical for people to own property as joint tenants or as community property, most people do not know what that means.
 Furthermore, in California because property values are so extreme this leads to many possible disputes and/or controversies that is beyond what is written on the title.

 Ownership of real property that is not reflected on the title.